-- a.
+- 6. Hepatitis B vaccine - a.
 Dose 1 may be given at birth or anytime thereafter.
 Dose 2 must be given at least 4 weeks (28 days) after dose 1.
-Dose 3 must be at least 8 weeks after dose 2 AND at least 16 weeks after dose 1 AND no earlier than 24 weeks of age. - Two doses of adult hepatitis B vaccine (Recombivax) received at least 4 months apart at age 11 through 15 years will meet the requirement. - 7.
+Dose 3 must be at least 8 weeks after dose 2 AND at least 16 weeks after dose 1 AND no earlier than 24 weeks of age. - b.
+Two doses of adult hepatitis B vaccine (Recombivax) received at least 4 months apart at age 11 through 15 years will meet the requirement. - 7.
 Varicella (chickenpox) vaccine.
-(Minimum age: 12 months) - The first dose of varicella vaccine must have been received on or after the first birthday.
-The second dose must have been received at least 28 days (4 weeks) after the first dose to be considered valide. - by the text of the second seco - 8.
+(Minimum age: 12 months) - a.
+The first dose of varicella vaccine must have been received on or after the first birthday.
+The second dose must have been received at least 28 days (4 weeks) after the first dose to be considered valid. - b.
+For children aged less than 13 years, the recommended minimum interval between doses is 3 months (if the second dose was administered at least 4 weeks after the first dose, it can be accepted as valid); for persons aged 13 years and older, the minimum interval between doses is 4 weeks. - 8.
 Meningococcal conjugate vaccine (MenACWY).
 (Minimum age: 6 weeks) - a.
-One dose of meningococcal conjugate vaccine (Menactra or Menevo) is required for students entering grade 7. - For students in grade 12, if the first dose of meningococcal conjugate vaccine was received at age 16 years or older, the second (booster) dose is not required. - Haemophilus influenzae type b (Hib) conjugate vaccine.
+One dose of meningococcal conjugate vaccine (Menactra or Menevo) is required for students entering grade 7. - For students in grade 12, if the first dose of meningococcal conjugate vaccine was received at age 16 years or older, the second (booster) dose is not required. - 9.
+Haemophilus influenzae type b (Hib) conjugate vaccine.
 (Minimum age: 6 weeks) - a.
 Children starting the series on time should receive Hib vaccine at 2 months, 4 months, 6 months and at 12 through 15 months.
 Children older than 15 months must get caught up according to the ACIP catch-up schedule.
 The final dose must be received on or after 12 months of age. - b.
-If 2 doses of vaccine were received before 12 months of age, only a doses are required with dose 3 at 12 through 15 months of age and at least 8 weeks after dose 2. - c.
+If 2 doses of vaccine were received before 12 months of age, only 3 doses are required with dose 3 at 12 through 15 months of age and at least 8 weeks after dose 2. - c.
 If dose 1 was received at ages 12 through 14 months of age, only 2 doses are required with dose 2 at least 8 weeks after dose 1. - d.
 If dose 1 was received at 15 months of age or older, only 1 dose is required. - e.
 Hib vaccine is not required for children 5 years of age or older. - 10.
 Pneumococcal conjugate vaccine (PCV).
 (Minimum age: 6 weeks) - a.
 Children starting the series on time should receive PCV vaccine at 2 months, 4 months, 6 months and at 12 through 15 months.
 Children older than 15 months must get caught up according to the ACIP catch-up schedule.
-The final dose must be received on or after 12 months of age. - Unvaccinated children 7 through 11 months of age are required to receive 2 doses, at least 4 weeks apart, followed by a third dose at age 12 through 15 months. - Unvaccinated children 12 through 23 months of age are required to receive 2 doses of vaccine at least 8 weeks apart. - d.
-If one dose of vaccine was received at 24 months of age or older, no further doses are required.

-e.
-For further information, refer to the PCV chart available in the School Survey Instruction Booklet at: www.health.ny.gov/prevention/immunization/schools
+The final dose must be received on or after 12 months of age. - b.
+Unvaccinated children 7 through 11 months of age are required to receive 2 doses, at least 4 weeks apart, followed by a third dose at age 12 through 15 months. - Unvaccinated children 12 through 23 months of age are required to receive 2 doses of vaccine at least 8 weeks apart. - d.
+If one dose of vaccine was received at 24 months of age or older, no further doses are required. - For further information, refer to the PCV chart available in the School Survey Instruction Booklet at: www.health.ny.gov/prevention/immunization/schools

-For further information contact
+For further information contact: